SIakovlev/CarND_CapstoneProject/README.md

 The end result was a collection of images named e.g. `sim_123_0.jpg` (for the 123rd simulator image of state 0=RED) or `real_124_2.jpg` (for the 124th real image of state 2=GREEN).
 These images could then be read into the training programs directly and the ground truth state extracted easily from the filename suffix.
-The main training images can be found in the `data\training_images` and `data\training_images3` folders.
+The training images can be found in the `data\training_images*` folders.

 ### Simulation images